GoogleCloudPlatform/bigquery-utils/udfs/remote_udfs/nlp/README.md

 ### Creating your BigQuery UDF

 You are able to provide different context to the Cloud Function as key value pairs.
+This example uses context to specify the language of text being passed to the NLP API.
 [You can read more about it here.](https://cloud.google.com/bigquery/docs/reference/standard-sql/remote-functions#providing_user_defined_context)

 Run the following DDL statements to create two remote UDFs in BigQuery, one which analyzes sentiment in English and one in Spanish.